Vanlife Batteries: Top 5 + How to Calculate Power Needs

 - 3 AC outlets

 Currently, Jackery retails this power station for $1,099.

 How Much Battery Power Do I Need in My Van?

 There’s no definitive answer when it comes to the amount of power you need to sufficiently meet your van’s requirements.
 This varies from van owner to van owner based on the number of lights/appliances you need to charge, as well as the individual power draw of each of those items.
-However, you can get a rough estimate by identifying all the devices you intend to power simultaneously.
+If you can avoid using electricity for things like heating, you’ll need a lot less power.
+To get a rough estimate, start by identifying all the devices you intend to power simultaneously.
 Then, for each appliance, calculate how much energy it will use in amp-hours.

 Start by multiplying the watts by hours, then divide by the efficiency and battery voltage amounts.
 For example, say you plan to run a 250W bulb for ten hours with a 12V battery and an inverter that operates at 85% efficiency.
 You would calculate the following:

 - 250W * 10 = 2,500 watt-hours

 - 2,500 watt-hours / 0.85 (efficiency) = 2,941 watt-hours

 Calculate the amp-hours for all your devices, then add them together to get a total value.
 The final result will be the ideal battery capacity for your van.

 So, What Battery Setup is Best for Your Van?